John Rambo: From Soldier To Cult Classic Hero

 Could the movie have played a role in increasing awareness about this condition?

-• First Blood was one of the first mainstream films to depict PTSD in a sympathetic and powerful way.
+- First Blood was one of the first mainstream films to depict PTSD sympathetically and powerfully.

 What would you do if someone you knew was silently battling PTSD, like Rambo?